Petersgaard: Peter Johansen's estate and dockyard

 Petersgaard is one of 12 estates that were created when Vordingborg Cavalry District was sold at auction in 1774.
+The auction took place at Vordingvorg Castle on 27 September.
 Kallehavegaard was as Estate No. 12 sold to the merchant and shipowner Peter Johansen.
 He renamed it Petersgaard.
 Born in Stavreby at Jungshoved, Johansen was the son of a poor immigrant farmer from Poland (Johan Klabovsky).
 He fled from the Stavnsbånd and was able to buy his freedom from it in 1749 for 50 rigsdaler.
 He had by then worked his way up to becoming a wealthy merchant and ship-owner in Copenhagen.
 From 1776 to 1780, he constructed a new main building on his estate as well as a three-winged, thatched home farm.
-He also established a shipyard on the coast between Langebæk and Stensby skove.
-It employed 80 workers.
+He also established a shipyard on the coast, naming it Petersværft ("Peter's Shipyard").
+The shipyard employed 80 workers.
 It proved difficult to attract properly trained ship builders from Copenhagen and bureaucracy made it difficult to get goods and materials down to the shipyard on time.
 Only a few ships were therefore launched from the shipyard.
 Johansen planted an oak forest on some of the farm land to produce his own timber for the shipyard.

 Changing owners

 On Johansen's death in 1798, Petersgaard was reacquired by the Crown.
 The Crown began the process of implementing the agricultural reforms of the time on the estate.
 Petersgaard, without the surrounding forests, was sold to Jacob Bentzon Resch.
 Times were difficult for Danish agriculture, and he had to sell the estate in 1810.
-The new owner was Christian Wulff, a grandson of Peter Johansen.
+The new owner was Christian Wulff, a naval officer and grandson of Peter Johansen.
 He sold it to Michael Conrad Fabritius de Tengnagel, the occupant of the Iselinske Fideikommis, who refurbished the buildings.
-His widow, Nana Felicia Augusta Fabritius de Tengnagel, née Bilsted, stayed on the estate after his death in 1849 and married Hans Ditmar Frederik Feddersen in 1855.
+His widow, Nana Felicia Augusta Fabritius de Tengnagel, née Bilsted, stayed on the estate after his death.
+In 1855, she married Hans Ditmar Frederik Feddersen.
+He had just returned to Denmark from the Danish West Indies where he had served as governor of the islands.

 In 1864, the year after the death of her second husband, she sold Petersgaard to Peder Brønnum Scavenius.
-It was passed on to his son of the same name after his death in 1868.